griganton/cv/index.md

 Python, Django, Flask, aiohhtp, Postgresql, Mongodb, Clickhouse

 ## Education
+`2007-2009`
+__Gubkin Russian State University of Oil and Gas (National Research University, Moscow)__
+- Automation of technical processes in the oil and gas industry.
+Master's degree.

 `2003-2007`
 __Astrakhan State Technical University__
 - Automation of technical processes in the oil and gas industry.
 Bachelor's degree.

-`2007-2009`
-__Gubkin Russian State University of Oil and Gas (National Research University, Moscow)__
-- Automation of technical processes in the oil and gas industry.
-Master's degree.- Sizar

 ## Experience